Peg Leg Porker

 0/10 Ranking: 8.5/10

 Description: White cheddar and black pepper style.
-Creamy texture with a spiral pasta that was cooked perfectly al dente and had a good coating of pepper.
+Creamy texture with a spiral pasta that was cooked perfectly al dente, and had a good coating of pepper.
 Would order again

 Sides – Creamed Corn